sarahsavage/Savage_Analytics_Engineer_Portfolio/README.md

 As a lifelong learner and former teacher, I am deeply passionate about leveraging data to improve the learning experience, empower educators, and enhance the educational journey.
 Additionally, as an avid runner and yoga practitioner, I am interested in data applications in the wellness space.

 ## 📂 About This Portfolio
-This portfolio is a collection of projects that showcase my skills and journey as a data practitioner, including:
+This portfolio is an ever-evolving work in progress designed showcase my skills and journey as a data practitioner, including:
 ✅ ETL & Data Modeling – dbt models, Snowflake transformations ✅ Analytics Dashboards – Samples of Tableau reports
 ✅ LLM-Based Text Analytics – Python-based topic modeling & sentiment analysis